 But, yes, genetic testing for ADHD medications can provide some useful information.
 Specifically, you can learn more about how your genes affect your medication response—and how medications respond to you!
 This gets technical.
 We’ll take it bit-by-bit.
 If I can understand it, you can, too!

 My scientist husband (“Dr. Goat”) and I pooled our neurons to bring you this series.
 The goal: more accurate information for the layperson (and medical professionals) with little background in molecular biology or genetics.

 Our collaboration required much tedious editing and back-and-forth.
-My twofold goal with all my books and blog posts: accuracy and clarity.
+My twofold goal with all my books and blog posts: accuracy, clarity, and practical application.

 By the way: Ten years ago, no one could have imagined Dr. Goat and me working together so harmoniously on a project.
 Instead, picture miscommunications galore, chronic conflict, tempers raising the roof, and few epithets tossed around before we both said, “I give up!
 You’re impossible!”

 Thank goodness, we are past those days.
 Working together is fun and productive.
 The fact that we can now team up to produce information designed to elevate the lives of our readers?
 Doubly rewarding.